 We lease our headquarters at 222 Lakeview Avenue, Suite 200, West Palm Beach, FL 33401.
 The lease for our headquarters has an initial term that expires in 2026 and the Company has an option to renew the lease for up to two successive terms of five years each.
-The Courtyard Altoona hotel is subject to a ground lease with an expiration of April 30, 2029 with an extension option by us of up to 12 additional terms of five years each.
 The Residence Inn New Rochelle hotel is subject to an air rights lease and garage lease that each expire on December 1, 2104.
 The Residence Inn San Diego Gaslamp hotel is subject to a ground lease with an expiration of January 31, 2065.
 The Hilton Garden Inn Marina del Rey hotel is subject to a ground lease with an expiration of December 31, 2067.
 For more information on the leases to which we or our hotels are subject, see "Item 1.
 Business - Operating Leases".